 Step 1: Earn a Bachelor's Degree

 While there is no specific bachelor's degree prospective lawyers must earn, several subjects may help prepare students for law school.
-Taking courses in English, history, political science, and economics can be completed within a variety of majors and can give students an idea of what area of law they want to pursue.
+Common pre-law majors include English, history, political science, and economics.
 It's important for students to perform well in their undergraduate courses in order to earn acceptance into law school.

 Step 2: Take the LSAT